COPPA compliance, CARU compliance, and contextual ads

 object for each value before trying to set another value.

 If a user takes no action to confirm their age (for example, they close a prompt), we recommend that you re-prompt them at a later time.
-Users with an undefined individual COPPA status will see ads consistent with the default behavior as defined in the Monetization dashboard.
+Users with an undefined individual age-restricted status will see ads consistent with the default behavior as defined in the Monetization dashboard.

 CARU compliance